karthikhrd/super-app-1/README.md

 # Super App

-React capstone project from cuvette react module, intialized with vite.
+ This is React capstone project from cuvette  batch jan 29 , intialized with vite.

 ## Demo